na-na-hi/renget/archive/how2playba.md

 - Rush through normal missions to unlock cafe upgrades and game modes
 - Splurge ur AP.
 1 AP = 1 Account XP, so dump it as fast as you can.
 - Take advantage of the school bonuses and use CC in Bounty
 - [Join a club.](https://rentry.org/holdingthebag) There's no clan tryharding or an obligation to talk.
+Newfags are very welcome.

 ## Downloading/Setting up the game